serendeepia/playbook/_docs/4_2_documentation.md

   </tr>
 </table>

 The documents must have the versioning activated and we should name the versions with two numbers.
 The first one implies big changes and the second implies additions.
-Typos and bugs do not modify the version number.
+Typos and bugs do not modify the version number, unlikely in [semantic versioning](http://semver.org/).

 One person is in charge of each document.

-## Project structure
+## Code organization

 _NOTE: the structure might be different for public projects as needed_